 - Different color patterns – if you are looking for gym straps that match your style, then there are plenty of color options that you can choose from.

-- Long – this will enable you to wrap your straps about even the thickest dumbbells and barbells, which will definitely help with lifting.
+- Long – this will enable you to wrap your straps around even the thickest dumbbells and barbells, which will definitely help with lifting.

 - Not for beginners – this is an intermediate/advanced thickness, so if you are tackling lighter weights first, you probably won’t need a strap of this thickness.